 Check out this video of both Gunner and Honor listening to their down stay command with treats tossed around!
 TAKE NOTE… both dogs learned their commands in German so you will hear Justine say “platz’ for their down command, how cool!

-A huge stressor for the Justman family was Gunner & Honor’s chaotic greetings at the front door.
-They both love people so much it’s so overwhelming for the dogs.
-They’ve been working hard at staying calm in those times and today, man did they show off!!
-Lauren, their trainer, rang the doorbell and as she came inside both dogs were sitting nice and calm waiting for her!
+A huge stressor for the Justman family was Gunner and Honor’s chaotic greetings at the front door.
+They both love people so, new guests can be very overwhelming for them.
+They’ve been working hard at staying calm in those situations, and man did they show off!!
+Their trainer Lauren rang the doorbell, and as she came inside, both dogs sat nicely and waited for her!
 Notice, they’ve also been learning to take turns on greeting their guests.
-In order to do this they’ve been taught the “get” command so after they say hi to their guest they are told to “get” which lets them know.
-This makes things so much easier and calmer so they’re not competing for attention!
-Gunner really loves to have all the attention so this was hard for him but he did stellar!
+They were both taught the “get” command, and this lets them know that their turn is over.
+This command makes things a lot easier as they are no longer competing for attention!
+Gunner loves to have all the attention, so this was hard for him, but he did stellarly!

-Once Gunner and Honor were successful multiple times with greeting guests more calmly they headed outside to work on walking nicely in a heel together.
-Up until this point, Justine has been practicing heeling both dogs individually to get a better handle on them and make them successful.
+Once Gunner and Honor were successful with greeting guests, they headed outside to work on walking nicely in a heel together.
+Up until this point, Justine has been practicing healing both dogs individually to get a better handle on them and make them successful.
 Ideally, she’d love to walk them both together, in a heel, and have complete control over them.
 They exceeded expectations!
-Honor definitely had to be reminded a few times not to stare at others.
+Honor had to be reminded a few times not to stare at others.
 Besides that, they stayed in their heel 95% of the time and had no reactions toward other dogs or people!